-THE LATE RIOTS .- James Hutchins and Walter Ford, the Grenadier Guardsmen charged with inciting the mob to break windows on the 8th of July, have not been brought up for trial, the grand jury ignoring the bill against them.
+THE LATE RIOTS .- James Hutchins and Walter Ford. the Grenadier Guardsmen charged with inciting the mob to break windows on the 8th of July, have not been brought up for trial, the grand jury ignoring the bill against them.
 The two youths concerned in the same affair have been bound over to keep the peace for six months.

-STRAHAN, PAUL, AND BATES.-Another examination of Messrs.
+STRAHAN, PAUL, AND BATES .- Another examination of Messrs.
 Strahan, Paul, and Bates took place on Wednesday; but, owing to the absence of a material witness on the continent, a further remand became necessary.
-It appeared that four of Dr. Griffith's bonds had been traced to Messrs.
-Smith, Payne, and Co., who hold them on account of a gentleman named Sykes, by whom they are claimed.
-A Mr. Beattie seems to have been the first person who received them from the prisoners, and he is not expected to return from abroad until September.
-As a final commitment is not likely to take place until that month, the magistrate agreed to accept ball for the prisoners if it should be tendered.
-Two socurities for an aggregate of 60007. will be required for each of them.
+It appeared that four of Dr. Griffith's bonds had been traced to Messre.
+Smith, Payno, and Co., who hold them | Hospital, Smyrna, and Henry J. L. Rooke, Civil Suron account of a gentleman named Sykes, by whom they are claimed.
+A Mr. Beattle seems to have been the first statements of "M.R.C.S., L.S.A.," in the Times, with person who received them from the prisoners, and he is not expected to return from abroad until September.
+As a final commitment is not likely to take place until that month, the magistrate agreed to accept bail for the been cashiered "for having been drunk on duty under prisoners if it should be tendered.
+Two securities for an arms, when parading for the trenches, on the evening of aggregate of 60007. will be required for each of them.